-In the case of a Companies' Creditors Arrangement Act filing, the Chief Restructuring Officer will typically continue to report to the Board but will also report to the Court Appointed Monitor.
-In their article with respect to the General Publishing case, David Murray and Robert Thornton argue that although "the CRO's loyalty is to the restructuring of the debtor" and "the CRO is an advocate for the plan of restructuring and should not be called upon to provide an Bankruptcy and Insolvency Act assessment of it" he or she should also be called upon (under the relevant Court order) to "report factually to the Court" and should "conduct himself as an officer of the Court in that integrity and credibility are mandatory."
+should not be called upon to provide a Bankruptcy and Insolvency Act assessment of it", he should also be called upon (under the relevant court order) to "report factually to the court" and should "conduct himself as an officer of the court in that integrity and credibility are mandatory".

-Statutory Liability for Directors
+Statutory Liability of Directors

-Most insolvency practitioners in Canada are quite familiar with the fact that directors may be liable for a long list of statutory obligations arising as a result of their status as their directors.
+Most insolvency practitioners in Canada are quite familiar with the fact that directors may be liable for a long list of statutory obligations arising as a result of their status as directors.
 Often, insolvency practitioners are confronted with questions in this regard.
 There are literally hundreds of statutes that can impose liability on directors and officers.
 The two main sources of liability are:

-- (a) Offences, for which fines and penalties (such as imprisonment) are imposed.
-Offences may be specifically set forth or there may be a general offence for a breach of provisions of the legislation. - (b) Pecuniary or monetary obligations imposed on a director or officer.
-For example, the Business Corporations Act provides that directors who approve certain transactions contrary to the legislation, such as providing financial assistance to a shareholder without a prescribed solvency test being met, are jointly and severally liable to repay amounts lost by the
+- (1) Offences, for which fines and penalties (such as imprisonment) are imposed and which may be specifically set forth, or there may be a general offence for a breach of provisions of the legislation; and - (2) Pecuniary or monetary obligations imposed on a director or officer, for example, the Business Corporations Act provides that directors who approve certain transactions contrary to the legislation, such as providing financial assistance to a shareholder without a prescribed solvency test being met, are jointly and severally liable to repay amounts lost by the corporation as a result of such actions being taken, whereby directors may be personally liable for up to six months' wages of employees.